 Most houses had at least three rooms and all houses had flat roofs which formed part of the living area.

-The farmhouse (right) has two floors.
+The farmhouse (above) has two floors.
 The upper floor is used for living space while the lower floor is used to store crops.
 A reed canopy has been made on the roof to provide shade.

 Small windows can be seen at the top of the upper rooms.
 Windows and doors were covered with reed mats to keep out dust, flies and heat.